zoltanka/sweefy-bundle/README.md

 # sweefy
-Leightweigt hydration for doctrine DBAL
+A symfony bundle that provides lightweight hydration using doctrine DBAL.